Designing innovative workplace interiors with 3DEA Bulgaria

 Where did you train?

 I studied Interior Design at the Instituto Europeo di Design (IED) in Milan.
 The first year focused on laying a foundation in traditional drafting, in-person surveys of existing spaces, and hand drawing.
 The curriculum then progressed from 2D to 3D where we were taught a range of 3D programs.
 I found that SketchUp combines all the key functionality of the separate programs which helped me to save a lot of time and struggle.
-To be honest, I found it hard to learn some of the more complex software and was more keen to design and deliver than be hindered by technology.
+To be honest, I found it hard to learn some of the more complex software and was keener to design and deliver than be hindered by technology.
 I could very simply model my design in SketchUp and then using LayOut, create my 2D technical drawings.
-I struggled at times when my files got too heavy and suffered a few crashes just before deadlines, but I learnt how to model in a more nimble way, and I graduated successfully!
+I struggled at times when my files got too heavy and suffered a few crashes just before deadlines, but I learned how to model in a more nimble way, and I graduated successfully!

 How important is it to ensure a workplace functions as well as it looks?

 Balancing function and design is a fundamental requirement of any design task.
-The current trend of ‘Instagramable’ spaces tilts the focus of many designers of my generation to trends and fashionable design.
+The current trend of ‘Instagramable’ spaces tilts the focus of many designers of my generation on trends and fashionable design.
 Time has proven though that the appropriateness, usability, and resilience of a design is what ensures that it stands the test of time.

 "..The appropriateness, usability, and resilience of a design is what ensures that it stands the test of time."